topgun82/jenkins-docker/README.md

  * maps the host port 8080 to the container port 8080;
  * sets an "always" restart policy;
  * names the image jenkins; and
- * maps the host folder /home/ubuntu/jenkins into the image as the Jenkins home folder.
+ * maps the host folder /home/ubuntu/jenkins into the container as the Jenkins home folder.

 ## Setup